jdbeutel/ics699-docs/statusReport/statusReport-2014-04thru09.md

 which raises the possibility of doing the search entirely within the browser.
 All of the user's contacts would need to be sent to the browser for any search, and the implementation would be different from the current one using Elasticsearch on the server.
-However, initially I would probably try expanding matches in the browser while still doing the search on the server.
+However, initially I would probably try to expand matches in the browser while continuing to do the search on the server.

-Although I have experience with database searches, this whole search implementation has been more like the kinds of things that I have done in an artificial intelligence course.
-These frameworks were new for me, and took up most of my summer.
+Although I had experience with database searches, this search was more like what I did in an artificial intelligence course.
+These frameworks were new for me, and took up a lot of the summer.

 Schedule